Previous | Next

-His father smiled.
-"Now I know I said I would trust you, but you be careful, alright?
+Gyro smiled.
+"Now, I know I said I would trust you, but you be careful, alright?
 I don't know where that book came from, but it could either be completely crazy or dangerous when dropped into the wrong hands."

-The Gray Shadow is a powerful force living throughout the tooniverse, yet it often hides its actions and tries to be elusive.
-Therefore it is difficult to study.
+The Shadow is a powerful force living throughout the tooniverse, yet it often hides its actions and tries to be elusive.
+Therefore, it is difficult to study.
 Some of our scholars still debate whether it should be classified as a fundamental component of the toon reality model.

 The Shadow seems to be sentient and has been known for many peculiar behaviors.
-Although it is thought to be a single force, it manifests itself in singular ways.
+Although it is thought to be one omnipresent force, it manifests itself in singular ways.
 It can easily possess metal and give individual and intelligent life to any machine it wants.
-While it is dormant and harmless in many cases it can also become agitated and dangerous.
-Nearly always it refuses to compromise on its goals.
+While it is dormant and harmless in most cases, it can also become agitated and dangerous.
+It will never accept a compromise on its goals.

-Most strange of all, however, is the very rare occurrence where a toon may be possessed with it.
+Most strange of all, however, is the very rare occurrence where a toon becomes be possessed by it.
 Ink and lead may somehow, through unknown means, become stained with its even darker influence until the full scope of its power is eventually realized.

-Signs that a toon is possessed with the Shadow include gray eyes (the most obvious symptom which may change in shade), incredible strength, increased emotional intensity, expanded knowledge and sensory power, unconscious behavior, and many other things.
+Signs that a toon is possessed with The Shadow include gray eyes, the most obvious symptom that may vary in shade, incredible strength, increased emotional intensity, expanded knowledge and sensory power, unconscious behavior, and many other things.

 The Shadow may present a solution for almost any undesirable scenario it encounters; nonetheless, there is a much more ominous side that is seldom foreseen.
-Every toon that has become a victim of the Shadow has been destroyed, either by its creator or from a collapse of its life sustaining story due to the chaotic and unpredictable nature of the entity.
+Every toon that has become a victim of The Shadow has been destroyed, either by its creator or from a collapse of its life-sustaining story due to the chaotic and unpredictable nature of the entity.
 (See chapter on toon life cycle.)
-As the Shadow grows in its power and influence over the host, the risk always rises for creating a tangled web of plot points which will almost certainly lead to a painful end for the toon.
+As The Shadow grows in its power and influence over the host, the risk continually rises for creating a tangled web of plot points that will almost certainly lead to a painful end for the toon.
 There is no known cure.

 Previous | Next